justingrammens/THAT-2022-WI/EdgeImpulse/Nano-33-Sense/responding-voice/README.md

 1. We have built a sounds ingestion mechanism that will allow us to capture keywords, such as "yes" and "no" and tag those specific audio files.
 2. The goal of this project is build a system that will then be trained well enough to be able to capture the different classes of sounds that are heard.
+3. Training is using a subset of the [Google Speech Commands Dataset](https://ai.googleblog.com/2017/08/launching-speech-commands-dataset.html) so it's faster to train.

 Trying to capture enough data by ourselves to distinguish the differences will take a lot of time.
 Google Speech commands dataset to the rescue!
 Following the steps on [Keyword Spotting](https://docs.edgeimpulse.com/docs/pre-built-datasets/keyword-spotting) from the Edge Impulse documentation